photoprism/photoprism-docs/docs/contribute.md

 the GitHub [issue tracker](https://github.com/photoprism/photoprism/issues) to report the problem to the maintainers.
 If you're not sure if it's a bug or not, start by asking via email.
-When reporting the issue, please provide the version of PhotoPrism in use (`photoprism -v`) and information about your environment.
+When reporting the issue, please provide the version in use (`photoprism -v`) and information about your environment.

 ## Submitting Patches